 1 Project Name Home Repair Target Area City of Leavenworth Goals Supported Home Repair Needs Addressed Home Repair Funding CDBG: \$ 91,000 Description Minor home repairs, to include emergent when necessary for roof, electrical, doors, plumbing, heating, A/C, insulation, private sanitary sewer, and minor exterior for low and moderate income homeowners.
 Radon mitigation will be included for homes with mitigation needs.
 Accessibility is addressed with ramps, grab bars, and other identified accessibility needs.
 Target Date 6/30/2025 Estimate the number and type of families that will benefit from the proposed activities Approximately 6 low-income families and 4 moderate-income families will benefit from this program.
-Location Description Projects will occur within the corporate limits of the 0 Projects will occur within the corporate limits of the City of Leavenworth.
+Location Description Projects will occur within the corporate limits of the City of Leavenworth.
 Planned Activities Minor home repairs including emergency repairs and handicap accessibility.
 2 Project Name Home Ownership Assistance Program Target Area City of Leavenworth Goals Supported Home Ownership Assistance Program Needs Addressed Home Ownership Assistance Program Funding CDBG: \$ 50,000 Description Homebuyer assistance for down payment and associated purchase costs provided to low and moderate income individuals or families.
-Target Date 6/30/2025 6/30/2025 Estimate the number and type of families that will benefit from the proposed activities Approximately 2 low-income and 3 moderate-income individuals or families will benefit from this program.
+Target Date 6/30/2025 Estimate the number and type of families that will benefit from the proposed activities Approximately 2 low-income and 3 moderate-income individuals or families will benefit from this program.
 Location Description Projects will occur within the City of Leavenworth corporate limits.